 I trust these articles bless you and to develop new ideas.
 New ideas affect our constructs of the mind and these affect the practical outcomes of our life style.
 What the world needs is actions of people who believe so much with their whole lifestyle in another world that they cannot help but begin enacting now.

 Ken Aitken (B.Sc.)

-To get to know Harriet, my wife and I in Australia as the facilitators of this New Earth Cyberspace Community, see my Blog Spot: http://kenandharrietshouse.blogspot.com.au/ The house is also shown on our personal experiences website at www.kenaitken.net.
-(Note as of 16.04.15 ….
-This website has been hacked and is non operational till my son Anthony gets it fully restored).
+To get to know Harriet, my wife and I in Australia as the facilitators of this New Earth Cyberspace Community, see my post: Ken and Harriet’s house on our personal experiences website at www.kenaitken.net.
 This website is a free one downloaded from Word Press.
 On this website are a number of pages with multiple posts under each page such as:

-4. RECENT DAY OR WEEKLY EVENTS: These are single day or weekend events that were not on our holiday trips overseas.
+- RECENT DAY OR WEEKLY EVENTS: These are single day or weekend events that were not on our holiday trips overseas.
 There are many days and weekends given in photographs and words.
 See the many posts of my past work on the main page